manishbsta/react-native-managed-template/README.md

 # react-native-managed-template

-A React Native Expo starter template project with built-in navigation with `expo-router` &amp; state management with `valtio`.
+A React Native Expo starter template project with built-in navigation with `expo-router` &amp; state management with `zustand`.

 ## What's included?

 - Navigation with Expo Router
 - Axios with Interceptors
-- Valtio for Global State Management
+- Zustand for Global State Management
-- Unistyles for Styling
+- Unistyles v3 for Styling
 - VS Code snippets for Screens and Components
 - Custom Fonts
 - Utility Functions and Configs